unusual-thoughts/Stino/README.md

 #### Stino

-New releases or changes for stino will be updated from the main repository [main repository](https://github.com/Robot-Will/Stino)
+New releases or changes for stino will be updated from the [main repository](https://github.com/Robot-Will/Stino)

 ### Deviot